jianmin-chen/marrow-old/README.md

 ## TODO

 - [ ] Get backup (keypresses) and save working
-- [ ] Get tabs to remain the same when user goes to next line: work on this right now
-- [ ] Get line numbers working
 - [ ] Get Git gutters working
 - [ ] Get Wakatime integration working (should we write scripts in a different lang to do these things or...?)
 - [ ] Soft wrap choice